Keats/tera/docs/content/docs/_index.md

 If the array is empty, returns empty string.

 #### nth
-Returns the nth element of an array.§
+Returns the nth element of an array.
 If the array is empty, returns empty string.
 It takes a required `n` argument, corresponding to the 0-based index you want to get.

 Example: `{{ value | nth(n=2) }}`

 #### join
-Joins an array with a string.
+Joins an array as a string.

 Example: `{{ value | join(sep=" // ") }}`